carbidegames/soto/README.md

 *This project is under heavy development and it is very likely that it won't work for you.*

+**SoTo is made with FBX 2016/2017 as reference, other versions may not work.**

 ## Why SoTo
 So you're working on your next big hat project, it's at least 20% more hat than your previous hats, why should you use SoTo?
 Unlike common 3D editor plugins